latest nhpb_banner 1__compressed2

 • For disability applications, including SSDI, that were rejected, get help with appeals, hearings, and Disability Determination Services.

-• Financial aid for mostly utility bills and the Home Energy Assistance program.
+• Financial aid for utility bills including the Home Energy Assistance program.

 • Health care and applications for Medicaid/TennCare.